I gave myself 3 liters of fluids yesterday up until about 3/4am.

 People point out that he has a few years on me - they had us super young so not a ton of years - and I get that.
 I also have a lot of disadvantages though, even though I have some benefit from being younger.

 He is a really strong dude.
 His dad was full Greek guy - first generation - who was chopping wood at 86 years old shortly before his death.
-My Papu was volunteering to help people younger than him at the old folk’s home!
+His dad, Papu Sol was volunteering to help people younger than him at the old folk’s home right before he died!
 Legit story!
 Those Greek genes are no joke.

 We need them to counter my Bubby’s Latvian pale / more sickly/ European genes.